marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ## Solution

 Before getting into how the entire module works, we'll dive into the proposed solution to the problem and how it boils down to a specific piece of the CI pipeline.
 As mentioned above, the `terragrunt run-all` command will produce an inaccurate dependency value for child directories that depend on parent directories that haven't been applied yet.
-Obviously if all parent dependencies were applied beforehand, the dependency value within the child Terraform plan would then be valid.
-So what if we created a component of a CI pipeline that detects all dependency paths that include changes, run a separate approval flow for each of those paths, and then run an approval flow for the child path?
+If all parent dependencies were applied beforehand, the dependency value within the child Terraform plan would then be valid.
+So what if we created a component of a CI pipeline that detects all dependency paths that include changes, runs a separate approval flow for each of those paths, and then runs an approval flow for the child path?
 This will ensure that every `terragrunt plan` command contains valid dependency values.

 This module includes two different approaches to detecting changes which we will call "graph scan" and "plan scan".
 The scan type can be toggled via the `create_deploy_stack_scan_type` Terraform variable.
 The graph scan will initially use the `git diff` command to collect directories that contain .tf or .hcl file changes.
-Using a mapping of the terragrunt directories and their associated dependency list, the script will recursively collect directories that contain dependency changes.
+Using mapping of the terragrunt directories and their associated dependency list, the script will recursively collect directories that contain dependency changes.
 The plan scan approach will run the command `terragrunt run-all plan -detailed-exitcode` (command is shortened to include only relevant arguments).
 The `terragrunt run-all plan` portion will traverse from the root terragrunt directory down to every child Terragrunt directory.
-It will then run `teraform plan -detailed-exitcode` within each directory and output the [exitcode](https://www.terraform.io/cli/commands/plan#detailed-exitcode) that represents whether the plan contains changes or not.
-If the directory does contain changes, the directory and it's associated dependencies that also have changes will be collected.
+It will then run `terraform plan -detailed-exitcode` within each directory and output the [exitcode](https://www.terraform.io/cli/commands/plan#detailed-exitcode) that represents whether the plan contains changes or not.
+If the directory does contain changes, the directory and its associated dependencies that also have changed will be collected.
 This excludes dependencies that are unchanged but upstream from changed directories.
 For example, consider the following directory dependency tree:

 ```
 dev/vpc